AdobeDocs/workfront.nl-NL/help/quicksilver/maestro/views/manage-the-table-view.md

 ### Kolommen (of velden) toevoegen {#add-columns}

-De kolomkoppen van een Maestro- lijstmening tonen gebieden verbonden aan de verslagen in de mening.
-Dezelfde velden die in de tabelweergave worden weergegeven, worden ook weergegeven in de sectie Details van een Maestro-record.
+In de kolomkoppen van een tabelweergave worden de velden weergegeven die zijn gekoppeld aan de records in de weergave.
+Dezelfde velden die in de tabelweergave worden weergegeven, worden ook weergegeven in de sectie Details van een record.
 Zie voor meer informatie [Records bewerken](../records/edit-records.md).

 <!--this is not available yet:You can display record fields (or columns) in both a table and a timeline view.
 However, the number of columns displayed in the table of the timeline view is limited and you cannot add columns in addition to those selected by default.-->